Solar Radiation, Heat Balance, and Temperature

 - Over the land, more than 30°C is noticed in the sub-tropical continental region of Asia along the 30°N latitude.

 - The highest range of temperature between January to July is more than 60°C over the North-Eastern part of the Eurasian continent.
 This range is due to continentality.

-- The least range of temperature is 3°C which is found between 20°S and 15°N Latitude.
+- The lowest range of temperature is 3°C which is found between 20°S and 15°N Latitude.